 Some of the material in this chapter assumes a basic understanding of security and web services concepts.
+To learn more about these concepts, explore the resources listed in "Further Information" on page 116 before beginning this chapter.

-This chapter describes the configuration of message layer security for web services in the Enterprise Server.
+This chapter describes the configuration of message layer security for web services in the Application Server.
 This chapter contains the following topics: